Considering Studying Abroad in Stage 3?

 - achieved a minimum GPA of 2.8 and

-- C- in subject cores during Stage 1 and Trimester 1 of Stage 2
+- C- in programme cores during Stage 1 and trimester 1 of stage 2.

-You can study abroad in one host university for either a year or a trimester (either Trimester 1 or Trimester 2) in Stage 3 of your programme.
-Note that you may not split your time abroad between two partner universities.
+You can apply to study abroad in a host university for one trimester (either Trimester 1 or Trimester 2) in Stage 3 of your programme.

 - How many modules do I need to take and what do I need to study while I am abroad?